 You can buy the lift tickets and rent equipment on both bases.
 There are many restaurants around the domain, the majority located on the Tram House base.

 The Jay Peak resort offers besides lodging other winter activities; snowshoeing, cross country (located in the Club House on Tram Side), and in the summertime, the same trails are used for golf.
-A big water park is one of the main attractions of the site (see related post about it – All Year Activities).
+A big water park is one of the main attractions of the site (see the related post about it – Jay Peak Pump House ).
 There is also a new indoor climbing arena, arcade and cinema facilities.
 Worth trying to book in advance the climbing session, it can get busy at times.

 When we visited the site during the end of December, the cross country trails were not groomed, therefore not fully usable and the marks for the snowshoeing trail were not very visible and we got lost few times on the way until we finally gave up and returned to base.
 It is worth giving a call to the Nordic Center (located in the Club House) before you head out for these trails and check entry fees.